-You need A feature and you know how to make it by extending B, an open source project repo hosted on GitHub.
+You need feature A and you know how to make it by extending B, an open source project repo hosted on GitHub.

-Than you send your pull request and you’re done.
+Then you send your pull request and you’re done.

 After some inactivity on your fork your local repo is outdated, how can you update your fork getting code from the main repo?